-- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989). - If required, any future industries on site requiring additional waste and/or emissions permits or licences in terms of the applicable legislation, the owner/tenants must obtain these permits/licences before the specific operations can commence.
+- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989).

-7.5.1 Recycling
+7.6.1 Recycling